Final report for LNE19-375

 8. 40 additional growers evaluated for learning and verification of practice adoption.

 Evaluation of this project during COVID has been informal due to restrictions on travel and in-person meetings as well as recognizing the increased burden on growers to meet increased local demand for food as a result of national supply chain challenges.
-With restrictions being reduced, we intend to dedicate increased focus and effort on farm visits, interviews and documentation to demonstrate behavior change and adoption of practice among our participating farms.
+Even with restrictions being reduced, we continued to use informal evaluation, interviews and documentation to demonstrate behavior change and adoption of practice among our participating farms.

 9. 100 additional growers reflect and share their postharvest successes and challenges, with at least 20 of these with active engagement.